Categories

 (Internet)

-The Concept of ownership on the other hand - which today's propagandists like to equate with capitalism - has grown historically, yes, “pre-historically”, out of practical necessity (see below.)
+The Concept of ownership on the other hand - which today's propagandists like to equate with capitalism - has grown historically, indeed "pre-historically", out of practical necessity (see below).
 It is theoretically and philosophically less secure and therefore questionable for many intellectuals.
-Buzzwords like “property is theft” are well received and even heard by a pope.[2]
+Slogans such as "property is theft" are well received and have even been heard by a pope.[2]

 This is why the communist or socialist delusion regularly leads to expropriation: Through excessive taxation, direct state theft, inflation, cuts in social benefits, over-indebtedness, currency reforms, forced labor, etc. If the economy collapses as a result, the state has to intervene to "help" again, with the help of its bureaucracy, which has not exactly stood out for its far-sighted, entrepreneurial actions.
 In socialist states, you usually find a number of such poverty- and hardship-inducing measures at the same time.
 I get the impression that socialist ideologies always end up enforcing "poverty for all".